Newnan Cowetas: History

 At age 16, future Baseball Hall of Fame member Bill Terry played for Newnan in 1915, in his first professional season.
 Terry compiled a 7–1 record, with a 0.60 ERA, in 8 games as a pitcher, while hitting .143 in 28 at-bats for the Cowetas.
 Terry was first discovered and then scouted by New York Yankees scout Bobby Gilks, who was at Cowetas games to scout other players, mainly teammate Jack Nabors, who had pitched a 13 inning no–hitter against Talladega on June 15, 1915.
 Gilks also scouted and signed Shoeless Joe Jackson and Hall of Fame member Dave Bancroft.
 Terry was noticed when he threw a no–hitter of his own on June 30, 1915, defeating Anniston 2–0.

 Despite folding during the season before, the Georgia–Alabama League reformed in 1916, with Newnan continuing as a member.
 In their final season, the 1916 Cowetas finished in second place for the third time in four seasons.
 With Harry Mathews returning as manager, Newnan ended the season with a record of 41–26, finishing 3.0 games behind the first place Rome Romans in the final standings, as the league ended play early as scheduled on July 22, 1916.
-Don Flinn of Newnan hit .365 to lead the league for the second strait season, while teammate R.Y Watkins won 15 games, leading the league.
+Don Flinn of Newnan hit .365 to lead the league for the second straight season, while teammate R.Y Watkins won 15 games, leading the league.

 Bill Terry played a second season for Newnan in 1916, at age 17.
 Terry had a 11–8 record, with a 2.48 ERA as a pitcher, while hitting .238 with 5 home runs.
 After playing a successful 1917 season, Terry unexpectedly quit minor league baseball for two seasons, before returning to the game and evolving into a Hall of Fame hitter for the New York Giants.

 The Georgia–Alabama League continued play in 1917, but without a Newnan franchise.
+Newnan was replaced by the Tri-Cities Triplets franchise in the six-team league.

 Newnan next hosted minor league baseball 30 years later, when the 1946 Newnan Brownies returned to play in the reformed Class D level Georgia–Alabama League, hosting home games at Pickett Field.

 The ballpark

-The Newnan Cowetas hosted minor league home games exclusively at Lee Park.
-Today, the site is a public park, hosting the "House of Pickleball" facilities.
-It is located at 4 Joseph-Hannah Boulevard, Newnan, Georgia.
+The Newnan Cowetas teams hosted home minor league home games exclusively at Lee Park.
+Today, the site is still in use as a public park, hosting the "House of Pickleball" facilities.
+It is located at 4 Joseph-Hannah Boulevard in Newnan, Georgia.